-Requests for participation in the accelerated graduation program must have parental approval and will be processed on space available basis.
+Requests for participation in the accelerated graduation program must have parental approval.
 Course availability and class size limitations may require students to schedule courses in the spring semester.
 Yearlong part-time attendance will not be permitted.
 If the Senior Class trip is scheduled for the spring semester, students who have been excused from attendance for the spring semester preceding graduation are not eligible to attend the class trip.
 Program participants:

-- > Must accept responsibility for meeting graduation requirements and be proficient on the Pennsylvania State System of Assessment. - Are responsible for obtaining information on scholarship opportunities, Senior Class activities, and end of the year functions such as the Junior/Senior Prom, Class Night, Baccalaureate and Commencement.
-All students wishing to participate in Commencement must attend all scheduled Commencement practices. - > May not participate in spring interscholastic athletic teams or co-curricular activities. - Should contact Social Security to determine continued student benefit eligibility. - Must leave school grounds at the close of scheduled classes unless given permission to remain by an administrator or staff member. - Must demonstrate continued good citizenship during the Spring Semester preceding graduation as determined by the School Administration or participation in Commencement ceremonies may be denied.
+- Must accept responsibility for meeting graduation requirements. - Are responsible for obtaining information on scholarship opportunities, Senior Class activities, and end of the year functions such as the Junior/Senior Prom, Class Night, Baccalaureate and Commencement.
+All students wishing to participate in Commencement must attend all scheduled Commencement practices. - > May not participate in spring interscholastic athletic teams or co-curricular activities. - > Should contact Social Security to determine continued student benefit eligibility. - Must leave school grounds at the close of scheduled classes unless given permission to remain by an administrator or staff member. - Must demonstrate continued good citizenship during the Spring Semester preceding graduation as determined by the School Administration or participation in Commencement ceremonies may be denied.
 Students who choose to withdraw from high school prior to graduation may earn a Wallenpaupack Area High School Diploma by completing courses required for graduation at an accredited post-secondary institution.
 All courses taken for high school credit must be preapproved by the High School Administration.
 Students wishing to participate in Commencement activities must be certain that official transcripts of completed work are received by the High School Counseling Office ten days prior to the WAHS graduation date.
 Grades received from outside institutions will not be included in G.P.A. calculations for class rank.
 Students must attend WAHS for at least one semester during the academic year of graduation in order to be eligible for local scholarship awards.